harrysandstrom123/harrysandstrom123.github.io/_pages/about.md

 title: "About"
 ---

-I am a mechanical engineer interested in robotics, biomechanics, and their fusion through mechatronics.
+Mechanical Engineer with passion for robotics, machine learning, and automation.